HaydarAk/Crossref_extension_for_matching/README.md

 results from Crossref API.

 This procedure consists of four steps.
 Each step is implemented in a separate Python module.
+1. Prepare Sowiport PSQL data, call Crossref API and save results to PSQL.
+2. Compare similarity of Crossref results with the Sowiport input data.
+3. Extract queries (e.g. author, author+ title, title + journal) from a csv, which achieved a certain precision/recall/f-measure.
+4. Compare results from (2.) with queries from (3.).
+If a record from the comparison of sowiport and crossref matches at least one query, save the ref_id of that record + the query it matched in a PSQL table.

 -----
 ### First module: crossref_api_not_match.py